 The finish of the jewelry

-Once the precious stones are set, comes the time of the finishing polish.
-This is the final touch, the perfectly shiny metal will thus be able to make all its radiance.
+Once the precious stones are set, comes the moment of the finishing polish.
+This is the final touch, the perfectly shiny metal will be able to make all its radiance.
 The latest touch -ups are made and the latest faults after set are caught.
-The jewel is then cleaned in an ultrasonic bath.
+The jewelry is then cleaned in an ultrasonic bath.

 The last intervention of human hand before marketing is punching.
-Guardian guarantee, the punch makes it possible to identify the metals used and the workshop where the jewel has been made, this is our signature.
-Finally, the final rendering is meticulously observed through draconian draconian control in order to detect any defects.
+Guard's guarantee, the punch makes it possible to identify the metals used and the workshop where the jewel was made, this is our signature.
+Finally, the final rendering is meticulously observed by going through draconian control of drastic quality in order to detect any defects.
 The finished jewelry must be flawless before being sold.

-Within the Tournaire jewelry, we are fortunate to have the whole integrated production process internally, from the idea that germinates in the head to the sale through creation.
-We mix well with ultramodern techniques, with 3D, as well as ancestral techniques (cast iron with lost wax).
+Within the Tournaire jewelry, we are fortunate to have the whole integrated production process internally, from the idea that germinates in the head to the sale by going through creation.
+We mix well with ultra -modern techniques, with 3D, as well as ancestral techniques (cast iron with lost wax).

 Having an internalized production allows us, in addition to being able to create what we want, to guarantee high quality products and a bond of trust with our customers.
 As far as we can go up, man has always made jewelry.
 Make to mark your passage, to evoke something or to symbolize your success.
 In general, he was fascinated by what he found in nature, especially the beautiful stones.

 When I choose a stone, it is not only with the eyes but with the heart too, I choose it simply because it is beautiful.
-Its color "sparkle" must, the stone is alive.
+Its color "sparkle" must, stone is alive.
 I do not choose a stone for its name but for the optical effect it creates.
-But before presenting you the stones that constitute what I call my color palette, I have to give you the keys to understand how I look at the stones.
+But before I present the stones that constitute what I call my color palette, I have to give you the keys to understand how I look at the stones.

 When I choose a stone, I take into account its physical properties and in particular its hardness, that is to say its resistance to the scratch and abrasion.